OK's 1st Anniversary, Tasting the Cherry Bounce & A Giveaway

 My Outlander Kitchen Facebook page has also become a big part of my days, and a space where I interact with Outlander fans from all over the world.
-If you haven’t found us there yet, please come and take a keek at the extra photos, food ideas, and men in kilts that we talk about everyday.
-You can also follow me on Twitter and check out my Board on Pinterest, or find even more pics on my Tumblr feed.
+If you haven't found us there yet, please come and take a keek at the extra photos, food ideas, and men in kilts that we talk about everyday.
+You can also follow me on Twitter and check out my Board on Pinterest.
 (Shameless anniversary plug over.)

 All of these things add up to a year that has made my life richer.
 I'm busy, bursting with ideas and verra, verra happy.

 The top-viewed post of the first year is Stephen Bonnet's Salted Chocolate Pretzel Balls...which is the first character-inspired recipe I created, after a rather randy on-line conversation with some of the people I mentioned above.
 The details of that conversation are locked away for eternity (who am I kidding? it was on the net), but the recipe is a lot easier to find and these pretzel balls filled with Nutella or chocolate really are delicious.

 The second-most viewed post of this annus mirabilis is Jamie & Frank Play Checkers, where I set up the whisky and the sherry in shot glasses, and had the 2 men battle it out for Claire and Bree on the two-toned board.

 The other page you should know about on OK is the Recipe Index.
 There, you will find every recipe created in the last year, and beyond.
 It's organized by book, main ingredient and/or recipe type, to make it easy for your to find the perfect dish for every occasion.

 And your family need never know they're eating Outlander.